AsaiAshita/Knowledge-Discovery-2025/reichenbach/README.md

 # WRITTEN PROBLEMS
-NB: the comma is used in the following to separate thousands.
+NB: the comma is used in the following to separate thousands. <br />
 **[1]** <br />
   a] Using the permutation rule, and knowing that every person can only appear once, we have 10*9*8*7*6*5*4*3*2*1 = 10! = 3,6288,00 possible combinations. <br />
   b] Because we know that two people need to always stick close, we can consider the two of them as a unique choice when accounting for the number of possible combinations and multiply the total by 2, due to the fact that there is no imposed ordering in which the two man can sit, which means there are a total of 2*1 = 2 different combinations they can sit.
 Because of this, there are a total of (9*8*7*6*5*4*3*2*1)*2 = 9!*2 = 725,760 possibl combinations. <br />